sudojunior/journey/README.md

   Yes... suprisingly.

-  You can view this discovery list [here](./docs/_discover.md) or check a year folder index file for the jeykll comment table *if it exists*.
+  You can view this discovery list on the project wiki under 'Discovery', a lot of the entries are unsorted.

-- **Will languages be implemented *eventually*?**
+  There has been several attempts to make this consistent by dumping all the data into a spreadsheet to track the necessary changes (metadata, locale, etc.).

-  There are plans to implement multi-language entry support, but we would like to see how the project can continue to expand before doing so.
+- **Can *my* language be added?**

   Users should express a need to have a particular language added, and then have contributors begin to translate entries (or add new entries).